Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability stems from a panic in the x/distribution module BeginBlocker triggered by an error when sending fees from the feeCollector to the x/distribution module.
-The issue occurs specifically when transaction fees are denominated in tokens other than the native 'ubbn' denomination.
-The vulnerability has been assigned a CVSS score of 8.7 (High), with attack vectors including Network accessibility, Low attack complexity, and No privileges required (GitHub Advisory).
+The vulnerability stems from a panic in the x/distribution module BeginBlocker, which is triggered by an error when sending fees from the feeCollector to the x/distribution module.
+The issue received a CVSS v4.0 score of 8.7 (High), with the following metrics: Network Attack Vector, Low Attack Complexity, No Attack Requirements, No Privileges Required, and No User Interaction needed.
+The vulnerability is classified under CWE-755 (Improper Handling of Exceptional Conditions) (GitHub Advisory).

 The primary impact of this vulnerability is a Denial of Service condition that results in a complete halt of the Babylon Genesis chain.
-This occurs due to the panic in the distribution module's BeginBlocker functionality when processing non-native fee denominations (GitHub Advisory).
+When transactions with non-ubbn fees are processed, the system encounters a critical error during the fee collection and distribution process, leading to a system-wide failure (GitHub Advisory).

-The vulnerability has been patched in Babylon version 2.2.0.
-The fix implements bank restrictions for the fee collector account, ensuring that only the default bond denomination (ubbn) is allowed for fee transactions (Babylon Commit).
+The vulnerability has been patched in version 2.2.0 of the Babylon software.
+The fix implements bank restrictions for the fee collector account, ensuring that only the default bond denomination (ubbn) is accepted for fee transactions (GitHub Commit).

 Source: This report was generated using AI